-This Shepherd’s Pie recipe is easily a family favorite.
-It’s one that my kid’s always asked for when they were all still living at home.
+Shepherd’s Pie is easily one of my family’s favorite recipes.
+It’s one that my kids always asked for when they were all still living at home.
 This recipe for Shepherd’s Pie makes a perfect casserole meal for any night of the week.
-If you’re looking for a great ground beef recipe for dinner, that’s filling and comforting, this Shepherd’s Pie will be your new best friend!
+If you’re looking for a great ground beef recipe for dinner that’s filling and comforting, my Shepherd’s Pie will be a great addition to your recipe rotation!

-We have eaten Shepherd’s Pie, or Hamburger Pie, for many years.
-We’ve always had the easy version, ground beef, tomato soup, a can of green beans and mashed potatoes.
-However, I recently came across a post from Ellie’s blog, Homecooking in Montana.
+When I was a young bride the only recipe I knew was actually called Hamburger Pie and was made with ground beef, tomato soup and a can of green beans topped with mashed potatoes.
+However, several years ago I came across a recipe on Homecooking in Montana.
 She had found and adapted a recipe from Gordon Ramsey, and I’ve adapted it even more.

 Years ago I used to remove the mushrooms as my kids wouldn’t eat them.
 These days I keep the mushrooms in!
 I also adjusted the red wine and chicken broth to my fresh beef broth.
 So as you can see this is a very versatile recipe.
 I’ve recently started adding peas and carrots as well, so I’ve updated the recipe to reflect that.